-Other examples of clusters Individual musicians join together to form a band: Partly so the musicians can inspire each other A support group can act as a cluster: An Internet search for "support group" shows many groups for medical conditions, handicaps, victims of crime, bereavement, A community centre or conference can act as a cluster: Especially for people who share a particular interest or trait Example traits: sexuality, ethnic origin, religion Midge Ure is a musician (most famously in Ultravox): He co-wrote Do They Know It's Christmas (the Band Aid song) His autobiography is called If I was Chapter 6 ("Life in the Blitz") talks about a London music club that acted as a cluster for many soon-to-be-famous English singers and bands Clusters, Families and Partners 6 Importance of clusters Entire industries tend to cluster: A lot of movie making is clustered in Hollywood Many Formula-1 cars are made in the south of England Musical theatre has clusters in London's West End and New York's Broadway The US computer industry has clusters in Silicon Valley and Boston There are clusters for fashion design, architecture and art The point of this section is this: Clusters pay an important role in society Joining an existing cluster may help you change the world If there isn't already a cluster relevant to your work then perhaps you
+Clusters Other examples of clusters Often, people doing similar types of work cluster together: Individual musicians join together to form a band: In this way, they can inspire each other - Partly so the musicians can inspire each other Many people whose work is solitary (such as writers or painters) like to socialize with people who do similar work A support group can act as a cluster: An Internet search for "support group" shows many groups for medical The Inklings was an informal group of literary enthusiasts in Oxford, England during the 1930s and 1940s conditions, handicaps, victims of crime, bereavement, - The group included: A community centre or conference can act as a cluster: - J. R. R. Tolkien (author of The Lord of the Rings series) - Especially for people who share a particular interest or trait - C. S. Lewis (author of The Chronicles of Narnia series) - Example traits: sexuality, ethnic origin, religion Members critiqued each others' draft work Midge Ure is a musician (most famously in Ultravox): - They also had fun, such as competitions to read bad poetry without - He co-wrote Do They Know It's Christmas (the Band Aid song) laughing - His autobiography is called If I was Throughout history, there have been other clusters of famous writers and artists Chapter 6 ("Life in the Blitz") talks about a London music club that acte as a cluster for many soon-to-be-famous English singers and bands Clusters, Families and Partners 5 Clusters, Families and Partners Other examples of clusters (cont') Importance of clusters Regular attendees at the Blitz included: Entire industries tend to cluster: Midge Ure and Steve Strange from Visage, David Essex, - A lot of movie making is clustered in Hollywood Boy George, Spandau Ballet, Depeche Mode - Many Formula-1 cars are made in the south of England Also soon-to-be famous make-up artists, stylists, photographers, video directors, fashion designers and hat makers Musical theatre has clusters in London's West End and New York's Broadway Midge Ure states: The US computer industry has clusters in Silicon Valley and Boston There are clusters for fashion design, architecture and art - "It was the inspiration, the place that spawned London's next ten year's - The point of this spatian is this: worth of creativity, maybe its next twenty."
+The point of this section is this: - "Derek May, a DJ at the Warehouse in Chicago, picked up on the Clusters pay an important role in society Joining an existing cluster may help you change the world electronic sounds that were invented at the Blitz, developed them and turned it into his own form of dance grooves, which later became known as house music."
+Joining an existing cluster may help you change the world If there isn't already a cluster relevant to your work then perhaps you should create one This example shows how much influence a single cluster can have